 A nodal MCC shall monitor the operation of the Cospas-Sarsat System within its DDR and take appropriate action when an anomaly is detected.
 Monitoring includes a verification of receipt of data from MCCs within its DDR within a reasonable time (e.g., some message(s) should be received from an MCC within any eight hour period).
 If any anomaly is detected, the nodal MCC shall report the problem to the MCC involved for action.

-A nodal MCC shall implement the analysis and reporting process detailed in document C/S A.003, section 9.
-This analysis and reporting capability shall meet the following requirements:
+A nodal MCC shall implement the analysis and reporting processes for the Continuous Monitoring and Objective Assessment of Cospas-Sarsat System Status that are described in document C/S A.003.